Dafaardhana/KMMI/README.md

 <h1 align="center">Hay 👋 My Name is Dafa Ardhana Eka Santosa
 <h1 align="center">I'm a student at the Yogyakarta State University, a D4 study program in electronics engineering
+<p align="left">📍where I live in Pacita, East Java